-Medicaid eligibility in Florida refers to the asset limits and income limits that the government uses to determine if someone may receive Medicaid assistance with their long term nursing home care.
+Florida Medicaid eligibility means the asset limits and income limits that Florida uses to determine if someone can receive Medicaid assistance to pay for long term care in a nursing home.
 If an applicant does not exceed the Medicaid asset limits and income limits–and meets other qualifications–then the person can receive Medicaid assistance.
-Whether an applicant is eligible for Medicaid ultimately is determined by the Florida Department of Children and Families, although Medicaid services in Florida are administered by the Florida Agency for Health Care Administration.
+Florida Medicaid eligibility is determined by the Florida Department of Children and Families, although Medicaid services in Florida are administered by the Florida Agency for Health Care Administration.

 Medicaid Asset Limits